Which Is Worse for the Environment: Driving or Flying?

 When flying, you can buy offsets from airlines such as Delta, United, and JetBlue, which directly support community-based conservation, carbon-reduction projects, and sustainable businesses.
 Offsetting programs offered by airlines aren’t the only ones out there; websites like Atmosfair, Cool Effect, and TerraPass also provide ways to contribute.

 - Sandra Goldmark, Director of Campus Sustainability and Climate Action at Barnard College

-- Janet McCabe, a former EPA official, a professor at the Indiana University McKinney School of Law, and Assistant Director for Policy and Implementation at IU’s Environmental Resilience Institute
+- Janet McCabe, a former EPA official, the Director of the Environmental Resilience Institute at Indiana University, and a professor at the IU McKinney School of Law

 - Nicholas Muller, PhD, a professor of Economics, Engineering and Public Policy at Carnegie Mellon’s Tepper School of Business